briteblu/joomla-briteblu-mark-as-read/README.md

   - [Usage](#usage)
   - [Changelog](#changelog)

-Simple Joomla component to enable users to mark articles as 'read'.
+Simple Joomla plugin to enable users to mark articles as 'read'.

 ## About